dinos217/dinopedia/README.md

 It is written using Java 17 and the services are exposed with a REST API.

 ### Get the application up & running
-Open your IDE and run maven goals clean and package (skip tests if you like).
-Then from the terminal of you IDE or from a terminal window in the directory of Dinopedia (where the docker-compose file exists), run the command `docker-compose up`.
+Open your IDE and run maven goals `clean` and `package` (skip tests if you like).
+Then from the terminal of your IDE or from a terminal window in the directory of Dinopedia (where the docker-compose file exists), run the command `docker-compose up`.
 Now you can access the endpoints on your `localhost:8080`.

 ## Understanding and Testing the application
 The documentation and the endpoints collection were exported from Postman.